 If we normalize both ON and OFF signals by the OFF signal where a median filter is applied over a sliding 2.1-MHz window, we obtain the plot shown in Figure 7 (with the same color code as the previous one).
-We see that this operation removes the pattern seen in Figure 6.
-It is remarkable the stability of the OFF/OFF in contrast to the fluctuating ON/OFF signal for both channels, whose fluctuations are of the order of 0.2-0.3 %.
+We see that this operation removes the pattern seen in Figure 6, although some anomalies remain, for instance the step around 550 cycles (which might be due to unexpected RFI, as shown in the Abell 85 data for an RFI at ~1407 MHz).
+It is remarkable the stability of the OFF/OFF in contrast to the fluctuating ON/OFF signal for both channels, whose fluctuations are of the order of 0.1 % except for some cases where they reach ~1%.
 This difference between OFF/OFF and ON/OFF are probably due to the different sky regions pointed in the two observation modes.